 Lighting of a Unity Candle (optional)

-In as much as______________________________ and __________________________________, have consented to take each other in lawful wedlock and have witnessed the same before this company and thereunto have given and pledged their faithfulness each to the other, and having acknowledged the same by joining hands, and the giving and receiving of tokens of their love, now by virtue of the authority vested in me under the laws of the State of Rhode Island and Providence Plantations, I pronounce you husband and wife and declare that you have been lawfully married.
+In as much as______________________________ and __________________________________, have consented to take each other in lawful wedlock and have witnessed the same before this company and thereunto have given and pledged their faithfulness each to the other, and having acknowledged the same by joining hands, and the giving and receiving of tokens of their love, now by virtue of the authority vested in me under the laws of the State of Rhode Island, I pronounce you husband and wife and declare that you have been lawfully married.